 Brian Goocher has fond memories of his first set of wheels.
 It was a brand-new Schwinn Lil Tiger with a banana seat – a pretty sweet ride.
 In fact, Goocher spent so much time on it, the paint job went from a bright, shiny red to scratched.
 “It probably had 100,000 miles on it by the time I outgrew it,” says Goocher, owner of Jack’s Bicycle and Fitness in Dearborn.

-Now a father of two, Goocher has passed on his love of bikes and the outdoors to his own kids, 13-year-old Nathan and Marina, 11.
+Now a father of two, Goocher has passed on his love of bikes and the outdoors to his own kids, Nathan and Marina.
 They have bike-riding in their blood: By the time they were 4, both were on two-wheelers – sans training wheels.
-Goocher says kids should learn this skill by the time they're 5 or 6.
-The Riverview dad offers his three steps to helping your kids go training-wheel free, too.
+Goocher says kids should learn this skill by the time they’re 5 or 6.
+This dad offers his three steps to helping your kids go training-wheel free, too.

 1. Start with a smaller bike.
 The best way to teach a child how to navigate a two-wheeler is on a bike that’s slightly too small for him to ride, says Goocher.
 Put the seat down low, and take off the pedals on both sides.
 This way, your kid can sit on the seat while still able to have his feet touch the ground.
 You want your child to have a slight bend to his knees.